MichaelSParkin3/Rent-A-Bike/README.md

 # https://rent-a-bike-react.herokuapp.com/Landing
 # Rent-A-Bike
-Landing page for online bike rental service.
+Landing page for online bike rental service and it is all hand code by me using reactjs.
 # Tech Used
 - ReactJS
 - HTML5